-[Twelve letters were added to this collection in June 2010.]
+[Twelve letters were added in June 2010.
+Additional letters are currently being edited]

 These letters, which cover the years 1891-1897, are from Marion Edison Page to her brother, Thomas Edison, and her sister-in-law, Mina Miller Edison.
 Marion Wallace Edison (1829-1900) was the oldest of the seven children of Samuel Ogden Edison, Jr., and Nancy Elliott Edison.
 Born in Vienna, Ontario, she moved with her family to Milan, Ohio, and remained there for the rest of her life.
 She married Homer Page (1826-1897) on December 19, 1849.
 They had two children: Isobel W. (Belle) Page (1852-1917) and Henry Crass Page (1860-1862).
 Most of the letters are partially dated, bearing only a month and a day; the others are completely undated.
 An effort has been made to determine a complete date for each letter and to arrange them in chronological order.
 It is possible, however, that some letters are misdated and out of order.